裏千家ウッド茶道教室

 - The spirit of Japanese hospitality, known as "omotenashi," originates from the Zen concept of "wabi-spirit" and its evolution into "wabi-tea" within tea ceremonies.
 We will introduce the philosophy behind hospitality and wabi-tea, what tea ceremony entails, and what values are cherished in it.
 Enjoy a Japanese cultural experience in Tokyo.

-2. How to Appreciate
+2. How to Eat Japanese Sweets

 3. Demonstration and Explanation by the Instructor